-Instead of just throwing toys and necessities on the table, we added a small basket on top of the coffee table for his little toys, a nail file, a pacifier, and some aquaphor.
+Instead of just throwing toys and necessities on the table, we added a small basket on top of the coffee table.
+It holds his little toys, a nail file, a pacifier, and some aquaphor.
 I think I also have chapstick and a pen in there – easily accessible!

 As he gets older and the coffee table will be just at his level, we will likely have to move that out of the way.
 But then when he’s even older and not just recklessly knocking stuff around, we want his toys to be in a place he can easily get them and (eventually) put them away.

-Since his toys are going to get bigger with time, I’ve started picking out places to keep them that are in the common area, so he doesn’t feel his stuff is separate from ours but also so we don’t have a child care overload in our home.
+Since his toys are going to get bigger with time, I’m picking out places to keep them that are in the common area.
+We don’t want him to feel his stuff is separate from ours nor do we want our home overloaded with his stuff.
 I have the bottom shelves of the builtin in our living room in mind for this!

 And finally, you will be gifted/find some toys that are cute and stylish.
 For these, we’ve actually added them into our decor.
 So you’ll see the caterpillar in our dining room, a stuffed giraffe on his clothing bins in our room, and this adorable macrame owl my friend Karen gave him for Christmas.

 This sounds stupidly simple, but everything needs to have a place.
 This walker thing lives here when he isn’t using it.
 The bunny chair is in front of the fireplace.
 The stroller is actually in the trunk of my car most times – not taking up space in our home.